core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * Made RFC 7967 a normative reference.

 * Improved error handling for request reception at the proxy.

+* Improved security considerations for the new CoAP options.

 * Aligned handling of multiple responses with draft-ietf-core-groupcomm-bis.